seeratparmar/Fradulant-Review-Detector/README.md

 # Fradulant-Review-Detection
 The project intends to check reviews left by the customers on online platforms for their veracity.
 It’s purpose is t o separate the untruthful spam from genuine reviews.
 The project was implemented through an integrated model, with discrete modules being developed and extensively tested individually before their integration.

-Pie Chart Real:Fake review ratio
+Pie Chart of Real : Fake review ratio

 ![image-000](https://user-images.githubusercontent.com/72322378/143286392-d55482b3-734a-4d4f-a7d5-0b2bc132711c.jpg)